MSc Musculoskeletal Paediatric Health

 - 2:1 or equivalent in relevant healthcare profession

-MRes, BSc (Hons), Lecturer in Research Methods
+PhD, MRes, BSc (Hons), Lecturer in Research Methods

-Michelle is a Lecturer in Research Methods at AECC University College and Postgraduate Framework Lead for the School of Chiropractic.
+Dr Michelle Holmes is a Lecturer in Research Methods at AECC University College and Postgraduate Framework Lead for the School of Chiropractic.
 She is also the convenor for the Centre of Clinical and Applied Service Provision Research responsible for steering and reporting on research activity on patient outcomes and delivery of health service.

 Blended delivery model with distance learning delivered through synchronous and asynchronous methods with additional resources available on VLE (Virtual Learning Environment).